xapian/xapian-docsprint/concepts/introduction.rst

 Query Expansion
 ---------------

 Query expansion is a process where query provided by the user is expanded with extra terms to improve the search results.
-Aim of query expansion is to generate alternative or expanded queries for the user.
+The aim of query expansion is to generate alternative or expanded queries for the user.
 There are two broad approaches to do this:

 * Relevance feedback - Users give additional input on documents (by marking documents in the results set as relevant or not), and this input is used to reweight the terms or add new term in the query for documents.